Owning A Skunk

 Skunks need space to roam.
 It is a huge responsibility to keep them safe from things that can harm them.
 If for any reason you become unable to care for your skunk for a day, a week, a month, or permanently, you will need someone to care for your skunk during this time.
 This may not be as easy as it sounds.
 A good skunk sitter needs to know a lot about caring for your baby.
 If you run into this problem, do not hesitate to contact us at the Florida Skunk Rescue and we will be glad to help however we can.

 You should be financially prepared to handle a skunk.
 Depending on the area where you live, some vets charge more to treat a skunk because they consider it an exotic animal.
 Outside the normal costs of food, bedding, and other necessities, there are vet bills.
 Depending on your skunk, wellness examinations are recommended once a year.
 You may also need to travel to different vet for a medical solution if your vet cannot handle the problem.
 You need to research an emergency clinic that can handle a skunk emergency during the hours your vet is not open.
 A lot of emergency clinics treat wildlife and these usually always have a vet that would be willing to see a skunk in an emergency.
-Call around and ask, or even check with your vet, don't wait till emergency arises and you're in a panic about what to do.
-We all hope for long and healthy lives for our skunks, but you have to be prepared for just about anything.
-As of this writing, pet insurances does not cover pet skunks.
+Call around and ask, or even check with your vet, don’t wait till emergency arises and you’re in a panic about what to do.
+We all hope for long and healthy lives for our skunks, but you have to be prepared for just about anything. as of this writing pet insurances do not cover pet skunks.
 If you have a skunk emergency occur and you do not know what to do or cannot reach a vet, do not hesitate to contact us for assistance at 727-809-0975.
-(NOTE: WE do not recommend using any Blue Pearl location or Dr. Nicholas Maldonado as they have put a skunk to death for biting a tech that didn't know how to properly handle a skunk so it wouldn't bite them during treatment)
+(NOTE: WE do not recommend using any Blue Pearl location or Dr. Nicholas Maldonado as they have put a skunk to death for biting a tech that didn’t know how to properly handle a skunk so it wouldn’t bite them during treatment)

 Skunks can be potty trained but depending on your skunk, it might not be the easiest thing to do.
 Skunks like to do their business in corners.
 Your skunk will definitely let you know which corner or corners are preferred for litter boxes.
 One litter box will usually not be enough and it may take several spaced throughout the rooms your skunks goes to satisfy your skunk’s potty needs.
 Be prepared if you attempt to change the mind of your skunk on the choice of corners and it fails.
 This is one battle you may not win.
 Eventually, you will come to a mutual understanding.

 The most important thing in caring for a skunk is to insure they receive a proper diet.
 Unfortunately, there are not any pre-packaged foods, kibbles, or shortcuts available.
 They need to be fed precise amounts and types of foods to keep them in good health.
-A skunk's stomach is only about the size of a half dollar and it does not have a shut off switch to tell the skunk when it is full.
-For this reason, you need to be very aware of how much food your skunk is consuming in a day otherwise you can end of with a very obese skunk.
+A skunk’s stomach is only about the size of a half dollar and it does not have a shut off switch to tell the skunk when it is full.
+For this reason, you need to be very aware of how much food your skunk is consuming in a day otherwise you to can end up with a very obese skunk.
 Just like people, once the weight is on, it takes a big effort and strict diet control to get them to lose the excess weight.
 Make sure all family members know not to feed the skunk snacks constantly.
 Just because a skunk begs does not mean they are hungry.
-They are very clever at going from one person to another to beg and act like they've never been fed.
+They are very clever at going from one person to another to beg and act like they’ve never been fed.

 Since the domestic skunk just made the leap from wild into the home in such a short period, their diet should mimic as best as possible the diet they would have eaten in the wild.
 Feral skunks consume a wide variety of foods.
 In particular they eat beetles, crickets, grasshoppers and are fond of bees.
 In summer they eat some fruit, rodents and eggs.
 As colder months approach, they eat leaves, nuts, and carrion.
 Therefore, your skunk’s diet should consist of fresh fruits and vegetables, and animal protein such as superworms, mealworms, crickets, grasshoppers, raw chicken necks, cooked ground turkey or chicken.
 The need for supplements may be determined by blood analysis.
 If a well balanced diet is not fed, deficiencies will occur.
 Harm can also occur from over supplementation.
 You will quickly realize that your skunk is probably eating better than you do.
 The importance of a good balanced diet can never be stressed enough.